larsiusprime/polymod/docs/docs/localization.markdown

 haxelib install firetongue
 ```

-FireTongue is optional if you are not utilizing the localization features of Polymod.
+The FireTongue library is entirely optional if you are not utilizing the localization features of Polymod.

 Before initializing Polymod, initialize a FireTongue instance for your locale: